YeonV/stream-locker/tauri-plugin-streamlocker-player/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the streamlocker_player plugin
+Default permissions for the streamlocker-player plugin

 #### This default permission set includes the following: